 - Notable shipping points will be Miami, with produce expected to move north to Jacksonville by through mid-summer.

-Prioritization of must-move freight versus shipments with flexibility will be paramount for success during the produce season spike.
+- Prioritize must-move freight versus shipments with some flexibility during the produce season spikes.

 During peak produce shipping, make sure to measure your carriers' performance and hold them accountable.